 If you don’t have time to make your own cider, feel free to purchase a jug of your favorite cider from the grocery.

-What can I serve alongside this caramel apple cider?
+What can I serve alongside this recipe?

 Interested in making this cocktail (or making it a mocktail)?